uempfel/nsxtea/README.md

 Nsxtea is a small CLI to interact with the VMware NSX-T Search API.
 Sip a cup of tea while others search in the GUI!

+## NSX-T Version compatibility
+The CLI will only work with NSX-T versions `3.0` and above.
+Unfortunately, the API endpoints `nsxtea` relies on are not available in previous versions.

 ## Installation
 Assuming you have already [installed go](https://golang.org/doc/install):